Tree climbing lions resting in fig trees in Ishasha sector, Uganda

 Avoiding Insects

-Resting above the ground helps lions escape biting insects such as tsetse flies, which are common in savannah areas.
+Resting above the ground helps lions escape biting insects such as tsetse flies,

 Cooler Resting Spots